RedHatWorkshops/amqv7-workshop/demos/broker/high-availability/README.md

 The important configuration is `ha=true`.
 This tells the connection that when disconnected it should retry with the live and its backup.
 The rest of the parameters specify how long, how often, and at what interval it should keep retrying.

-Now lets run an example sender and receiver by running the following commands:
+Now let's run an example sender and receiver by running the following commands:

 ```bash
 $ mvn verify -PHAMessageReceiver